rbatra2000/tufte-project-template/README.md

 ## Examples
 Included is a file `examples/sample.md` that is used to generate the [example project page](https://amritkwatra.com/research/splatoverflow) linked above.
 Assets to generate this webpage are included in the `assets` folder.
 Examining the structure of this sample could be a useful starting point for making your own website.

 `examples/blog.md` shows how the same template could be used to generate a blog page.
 This mostly has to do with how frontmatter is structured and handled.
 Take a look at the example if you want to see how it works.
 The steps for generating the html are the same as other examples.
+[This](https://amritkwatra.com/experiments/3d-line-drawings) is an actual blog page generated using this template.

 ## Screenshots
 I've broken out the screenshots into a [separate file](examples/screenshots.md) in the examples directory.